 Behavioral issues in autism may be one of the hardest issues for parents to manage.
 Children with autism may display extensive, long-lasting behavior.
 Therefore, understanding and troubleshooting these events can help a child and parent find coping mechanisms and solutions.

-Frequently, it is hard to tell the difference between a meltdown and a tantrum.
+In short, it is hard to tell the difference between a meltdown and a tantrum.
 Despite their similarities, they are handled differently.
-Here we focus on meltdowns and behaviors where your child is in a fight/flight/freeze state.
+As an illustration, here we focus on meltdowns and behaviors where your child is in a fight/flight/freeze state.

 |Reaction to something||Wants something|